gerryw1389/gerryw1389.github.io/_pages/about.md

      - I'm a fan of [skills checklists](https://roadmap.sh/devops) so that I'm always learning something new, see above.
    - Be a tinker by nature:
      - When you install programs, do you modify the themes, settings, sync options, encryption options?
 See my [tweaks](https://automationadmin.com/tags/#tweaks) tag for example.
 For example, it drives me crazy that people install vscode and don't know about `settings.json` [tweaks and extensions](https://github.com/gerryw1389/misc/blob/main/vscode/settings-sync.json).
      - Do you regularly go out of your way to learn how $x works?
-See [this list](https://github.com/Kickball/awesome-selfhosted) of things you can install in your [homelab](https://automationadmin.com/tags/#test-lab).
+See [this list](https://github.com/Kickball/awesome-selfhosted) of things you can install in your [homelab](https://automationadmin.com/tags/#virtualizationsoftware) (newer version [here](https://automationadmin.com/lab)).
        - See my [setup](https://automationadmin.com/tags/#setup) tag for example.
        - After you stand something up, take notes of each step and then post them on [a blog](https://automationadmin.com/2019/06/wordpress-to-jekyll/) so you can showcase your skills.
          - This can be a self hosted Wordpress instance or preferably, Github Pages with many blog links pointing to your Github repos.